Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/index.md

 # The Training Dataset

-Description of training dataset...
+Description of training dataset:

 * Nonprofit names
 * Mission fields
 * Program service accomplishment fields
 * Taxonomies: NTEE and IRS Purpose Codes
-  * Subset of human-coded activity codes for reliability
+* Comparison to a subset of ICR from 100 human-coded missions

 ---------------------------